NarrikSynthfox/hyuzu/README.md

 # Credits
 - [Narrik Synthfox](https://github.com/NarrikSynthfox) for helping me at FUSER/Unreal Engine's filetypes
 - [UETools](https://github.com/UETools/UETools) for reading Unreal Engine stuff
+- [Acai](https://www.youtube.com/@acai28) for being a MASSIVE inspiration and just overall being a great guy
 - The FUSER community for the feedback and support